Clara McLean House

 The maximum stay is 21 days if the guest continues to meet the criteria for lodging.
 Stays of more than 21 days may be approved on a case-by-case basis.

 May I come and go, as I want?

-Generally, yes.
-The guest room card key may be used at the front and side entrances.
+Yes.
+Guests must utilize the front door after 5 p.m. and can ring the doorbell for service.
 Guests are requested to make a special effort to honor our quiet hours between 10 p.m. and 8 a.m.

 How close is FirstHealth Moore Regional Hospital?

 Clara’s House is just a short walk from the hospital.
 We are located right across the street at 20 FirstVillage Drive.
 The FirstHealth shuttle service is available from 8 a.m. until 8:30 p.m.
 Security provides assistance all other hours.